CI-Hackathon-Team25/st-patricks-day-project/README.md

 - The text for the Home page was created by Arland.
 - The greetings were created by Andrew.
 - The text for history page was written by Marta and extracted from [Wikipedia](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day)

-- The questions for the quiz were written by Debbie and extracted from [we love quizzes](https://www.welovequizzes.com/st-patricks-day-quiz-questions-and-answers/)
+- The questions for the quiz were written by Debbie and extracted from [we love quizzes](https://www.welovequizzes.com/st-patricks-day-quiz-questions-and-answers/) and the quiz was based on an idea presented by [codingNepal](https://www.codingnepalweb.com/)

 ### Media